Newsletter

 - Be mindful in crowded area as a seemingly innocent bump or elbow might be more than that.

 If you have done everything right, the nearest U. S. embassy or consulate can help in replacing a lost or stolen passport.
 This is why it’s important to leave copies with family and friends.
-The embassy or consulate can facilitate access to medical care, explain financial assistance options, and if needed, connect you with an English-speaking lawyer and more.
+The embassy or consulate can also facilitate access to medical care, explain financial assistance options, and if needed, connect you with an English-speaking lawyer and more.

 U. S. Airlines with the Best and Worst Cancellation Rates (Credit: Peter Bos, DailyPassport)